Artifacts of assassination, Pt. 1

 Even the hoods used to cover the faces of the conspirators while in prison, along with the arm and leg shackles they wore, were saved by the War Department and in 1903 transferred to the museum, almost as if by presenting physical evidence of justice served they could close the chapter on a national nightmare.

 Click here to read the second part of this post, which focused on artifacts connected to the other presidential assassinations.
-This is the fifth post in the blog series “Death in the Presidential Collections.”
-Click on these links to read part one, two, three, and four.
+This is the fifth post in the blog series ""Death in the Presidential Collections."
+Click here to read parts one, two, three, four, and six.

 Bethanee Bemis is a museum specialist and collections manager in the Division of Political History.